-In NSW a Candidate Diversity Strategy has been implemented to attract a more diverse range of candidates for the Local Government elections in 2016.
+In NSW a strategy has been implemented to attract a more diverse range of candidates for the Local Government elections in 2017.

 As part of this the Office of Local Government has developed a range of resources for councils to use on their website and other communication channels.
 The materials are aimed at increasing the representation of our diverse communities.